codxJC/P9.CSS_Documentation_Webpage/README.md

 * The right sidebar was added only to fill the space for larger screens.
 * I followed the Mobile-first approach to design.
 * I learnt about the &lt;svg&gt; tag and that I can create svg shapes with code.
-* Practiced a lot adding code in the html
+* Practiced a lot adding code elements in the html - at some point I would like to add some color to my code snippets.
 * I used the &lt;details open&gt; element in the Introduction section.
 * It started as a boring documentation project but it was fun and I learnt a lot!<br>I have to to make some adjustment so that the logo and heading sections are also fixed at the top<br> for larger screens when selecting the navigation links.